 vii) Karambi Royal Tombs

-The Karambi tombs also known as the royal tombs are situated south of Fort portal town.
+The Karambi tombs also known as the royal tombs are situated south of Fort Portal town.
 This tomb belongs to the royal family of the Tooro kingdom.
 The tombs are a burial ground for three Toro kings.
 It is a perfect place to learn about the culture and history of the Toro Kingdom while on your tours in Uganda.

 viii) Amabere Caves

-Amabere Caves are located about 5km west of Fort portal, near Kibale National Park, the famous home of chimpanzees.
+Amabere Caves are located about 5km west of Fort Portal, near Kibale National Park, the famous home of chimpanzees.
 The caves are named after the live stalactite formation, Amabere Ga Nyinamwiru (literally, Breast of Nyinamwiru).

-It is believed to be the birthplace of the founding King of the Bachwezi that ruled the Bunyonyoro Empire centuries ago.
+It is believed to be the birthplace of the founding King of the Bachwezi who ruled the Bunyonyoro Empire centuries ago.
 It is a perfect place for hiking in Uganda before or after a chimpanzee trekking safari in Kibale Forest.

 Uganda Equator Line

 If you have ever dreamt of being in the middle of the world, the Uganda Equator line will fulfill your dream.
 The best place to visit and explore the Equator in Uganda is in Kayabwe, Mpigi District, about 77km (2-hour drive) from Kampala.